Vascular EDS (vEDS)

 - Regular aerobic exercise performed in moderation.

-- Arts and Crafts, Badminton, Bowls, Cycling, Dance, Drama, Fishing, Gardening, Golf, Gymnastics, Hiking, Kwik Cricket, Light Jogging, Orienteering, Pottery, Photography, Physio, Refereeing, Rounders, Swimming, Table Tennis, Tag-Rugby, Tai Chi, Tennis, Walking, Yoga and Zumba.
+- Arts and Crafts, Badminton, Bowls, Cycling, Dance, Drama, Fishing, Gardening, Gymnastics, Hiking, Kwik Cricket, Light Jogging, Orienteering, Pottery, Photography, Physio, Refereeing, Rounders, Swimming, Table Tennis, Tag-Rugby, Tai Chi, Tennis, Walking, Yoga and Zumba.

 - Go on vacation!
 Air travel is not considered to increase the risks of rupture.